By Karine Vandenborre

 Why Your Horse Is Difficult to Touch and How to Build Trust: First Steps Toward a Lasting Bond

 Some horses can be difficult to touch, and this can be due to a variety of reasons.
 If you're dealing with horse trust issues or you are trying to understand why your horse shies away from physical contact, it's important to recognize the root causes behind this behavior.
+In this article you can discover the reason(s) why your horse is difficult to touch.

 Common Reasons Why Horses Are Difficult to Touch